A skillet of frittata on a wooden cutting board. There is a carton of eggs and a plate of lettuce.

 Tips for making a great Frittata

-Frittatas are very simple, but have the potential to go very badly.
+Frittatas are very simple and really showcase the ingredients inside.
 If you follow these simple tips, you will be serving the perfect frittata!

 • Precook your vegetables before you add in your eggs.
 Most vegetables will take longer than eggs to fully cook, so it is a good idea to make sure your vegetables are cooked before adding in your eggs.
 That way you don’t have to dry out your eggs, waiting for the vegetables to cook.